jaswingumpella/codevision/PRD.md

 * Tech stack info
 * Metadata dumps (OpenAPI YAML, WSDL, XSD, etc.)

-This snapshot is persisted in H2 and is downloadable via API for pasting into external assistants like GitLab Duo.
+This snapshot is persisted in PostgreSQL and is downloadable via API for pasting into external assistants like GitLab Duo.

 ### 5.3 Cyclic safety